JoseJuan98/JoseJuan98/README.md

 * Bayesian Statistics (**stopped**), primarily through the book [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919), and some articles that you can find in [towards datascience](https://towardsdatascience.com/).
 At the moment this is [my progress](https://github.com/JoseJuan98/Statistical_Rethinking_Exercices)

-* Time Serie Anlysis (**finished**), I am mainly using any source that I find interesting from this [repository](https://github.com/cuge1995/awesome-time-series#Theory-Resource) which contains a lot of sources to learn.
-Unluckly, any project related with TSA cannot be shown as there are used in my job :( .
+* Time Serie Analysis (**finished**), I am mainly using any source that I find interesting from this [repository](https://github.com/cuge1995/awesome-time-series#Theory-Resource) which contains a lot of references to learn.
+Unluckily, any project related to TSA cannot be shown as there are used in my job :(.

 * Neural Networks and Deep Learning (**finished**), by the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Coursera, and I have been enjoying being exposed to Linear Algebra and Deep Learning.
 [My progress](https://github.com/JoseJuan98/DeepLearning_Projects) (First course, finished)

 * Data Engineering with Apache Spark and Delta Lakes (**finished**).
 Acquiring a [Data Engineer Professional Certificate](https://academy.databricks.com/data-engineer) from Databricks.
 I enjoy data modeling and creating data pipelines to support Data Science projects.

 - MLOps, DevOps, and AWS SageMaker (**finished**).
-Learned and applied in most of the projects at work.
+Learned and applied in all of the projects at work.
-- Cloud (Azure, AWS) and CI/CD tools (Azure DevOps, GitHub Actions, AWS CodeBuild, CodeDeploy and CodePipeline)
+- Cloud (Azure, AWS) and CI/CD tools (Azure DevOps, GitHub Actions, AWS CodeBuild, CodeDeploy, and CodePipeline)  (**finished**).
+Learned and applied in all of the projects at work.

 ### 👯 I’m looking to collaborate on